f4exb/sdrangel/plugins/channelrx/demodrtty/readme.md

 <h3>14: Mark/Space Frequency</h3>

-When unchecked, the mark frequency is the higher frequency, when checked space frequency is higher.
+When unchecked, the mark frequency is the higher frequency, when checked the space frequency is higher.

 <h3>15: Suppress CR LF</h3>

 When checked the CR CR LF sequence is just displayed as CR.
+This can help make more received text visible in (19).

 <h3>16: Unshift on Space</h3>